tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 1: Theory**

-This is the foundational layer where we move from raw data to a structured understanding of user behavior.
-Its purpose is to ensure we ask the right questions and form solid theories before jumping to analysis.
+This is the foundational layer where raw data is transformed into a structured understanding of user behavior.
+Its purpose is to ensure the right questions are asked and solid theories are formed before analysis begins.
 This layer synthesizes qualitative and quantitative data to build falsifiable theories and testable hypotheses.

 <p align="center">
   <img src="./assets/fw-l1.png" alt="product analytics framework" width="800">